straup/parallel-ogram/INSTALL.md

 Installing parallel-ogram
 --

-**THIS DOCUMENT IS NOT COMPLETE**

-privatesquare is built on top of [Flamework](https://github.com/exflickr/flamework) which means it's nothing more than a vanilla Apache + PHP + MySQL application.
+parallel-ogram is built on top of [Flamework](https://github.com/exflickr/flamework) which means it's nothing more than a vanilla Apache + PHP + MySQL application.
 You can run it as a dedicated virtual host or as a subdirectory of an existing host.